0xxfu/sother/sother/solidity/send_erc20_2.sol_audit.md

 ### category:
 arbitrary-send-erc20

-## [Optimization] Reduce gas usage by moving to Solidity 0.8.19 or later
+## [Informational] Incorrect versions of Solidity

 ### description:

-See this [link](https://blog.soliditylang.org/2023/02/22/solidity-0.8.19-release-announcement/#preventing-dead-code-in-runtime-bytecode) for the full details
+`solc` frequently releases new compiler versions.
+Using an old version prevents access to new Solidity security checks.
+We also recommend avoiding complex `pragma` statement.

-**There is `1` instance of this issue:**
+**There are `2` instances of this issue:**

-- pragma solidity version [0.8.18](solidity/send_erc20_2.sol#L1) should upgrade to the latest version: 0.8.19
+- Pragma version[0.8.19](solidity/send_erc20_2.sol#L1) necessitates a version too recent to be trusted.
+Consider deploying with 0.8.18.

+- solc-0.8.19 is not recommended for deployment

 ### recommendation:

-Upgrade solidity version to the latest version: 0.8.19
+Deploy with any of the following Solidity versions:
+- 0.8.18

+The recommendations take into account:
+- Risks related to recent releases
+- Risks of complex code generation changes
+- Risks of new language features
+- Risks of known bugs

+Use a simple pragma version that allows any of these versions.
+Consider using the latest version of Solidity for testing.

 ### location:
 - solidity/send_erc20_2.sol#L1
+-

 ### severity:
-Optimization
+Informational

 ### category:
-upgrade-to-latest
+solc-version